klslz/tt/README.md

 # tt
 Touch Toolbox (no longer maintained)

-This is the repo for the Touch Toolbox.
+The Touch Toolbox is a tuning/optimization tool for the Linux based Logitech Squeezebox Touch (SBT) audio streamer.

-The Touch Toolbox is a tuning/optimization tool for the Linux based Logitech Squeezebox Touch audio streamer.
+The SBT is afaik more then ten years (2012?) out of production.
-It's about ten years that the device is out of production.
+Around that time frame I also stopped maintaining the Toolbox.

-I still (2023) receive mails asking for the TouchToolbox.
+I still (2023) receive mails asking for the Touch Toolbox though.

-I now decided to put it on github.
-I can neither support anybody nor I am able to maintain the toolbox.
-I simply do not have a working Squeezebox Touch at hand anymore.
+I finally decided to put it on github.
+I can neither support anybody nor I am willing to maintain the Toolbox.
-You'll be 100% on your own, if you use/apply it.
+You'll be 100% on your own.

-I'll add the setup documentation I had on my blog in the past.
+I'll add the setup documentation that I had realeased on my blog in the past.
+And you'll get the Touch Toolbox Version 3.0.
-And you'll find the TouchToolbox 3.0.
-3.0 was the last version I released back than.
+Version 3.0 was the last version I released back than.

 You might have noticed I put it under GPL3 license.
+Read that to know what your're dealing with.

 Enjoy.